sunainapati/sunainapati.github.io/index.md

 Hi!
 I am Sunaina Pati.
 I plan to blog about my struggling undergraduate days.
 Here are my blog posts!
 They are mostly math or theoretical CS-based.
+If you want to go to specific area-wise posts, please check out the blog archive page!